-In Puerto Rico, we have been witness to the cascading effects of the failure of multiple parts of a community’s infrastructure.
-Electricity, water, roads, dams, hospitals, and cell towers: No structure was immune to the devastating effect of a storm that has been described as a 70-mile-wide tornado crossing an entire country.
-The island has suffered extensive damage to its infrastructure that cannot be addressed by standard reconstruction efforts and strategy.
+In Puerto Rico, we witnessed the cascading effects of the failure of multiple parts of a community’s infrastructure.
+Electricity, water, roads, dams, hospitals, cell towers: No structure was immune to the devastating effect of a storm that has been described as a 70-mile-wide tornado crossing an entire country.
+The island suffered extensive damage to its infrastructure that cannot be addressed by standard reconstruction efforts and strategy.

-In most events when a municipality is impacted by a natural disaster, infrastructure rebuilding and recovery is mostly “patchwork”-simultaneous efforts toward retaining the original infrastructure through different types of repair activities.
-However, like many other locales, Puerto Rico’s infrastructure (prior to Hurricane Maria) included outdated bridges, water resources, communications, and power grid systems.
-The almost total damage to critical infrastructure puts Puerto Rico in the unique position of focusing its efforts not only on rebuilding its infrastructure in a manner that incorporates the latest developments in utility distribution, building techniques and emergency response framework, but also on acting as a testing ground for the type of risk planning that can aid communities worldwide.
+In most events when a municipality is affected by a natural disaster, infrastructure rebuilding and recovery is mostly “patchwork” – simultaneous efforts toward retaining the original infrastructure through different types of repair activities.
+However, like in many other locales, Puerto Rico’s infrastructure (prior to Hurricane Maria) included outdated bridges, water resources, communications and power grid systems.
+The almost total damage to critical infrastructure puts Puerto Rico in the unique position of focusing its efforts not only on rebuilding its infrastructure in a manner that incorporates the latest developments in utility distribution, building techniques and emergency response framework, but also on acting as a testing ground for the type of risk planning that ultimately can aid communities worldwide.

 To be clear, the unprecedented nature of Hurricane Maria’s destruction across Puerto Rico would have resulted in significant damage to infrastructure even if it had been modernized.
 However, the resiliency required to bring critical systems back online quickly would certainly have been enhanced by state-of-the-art technology and building methods.